 Oh.
 And one indispensable piece of equipment you’ll need for many of these recipes is a blender.
 Sometime I’d like to do a post about blenders, but I need to do some more research first.

-If you’re interested in purchasing a copy, you can get it through Amazon by clicking the image below.
+If you’re interested in purchasing a copy, you can get it through Amazon here.

 You can also visit Joann Rachor’s YouTube channel here for some video recipes and tutorials.